netsec-ethz/scion-web/README.md

 * Creating a topology from the web interface

-* Connecting new ADs and connection requests
+* Connecting new ASes and connection requests

-Adding new ADs to the network is implemented via the concept of connection requests.
-Assume you want to create a new AD and to connect it to AD 1.
-To do that, you open the 'Connection requests' tab of AD 1 and click the 'New request' button.
-Then you fill the form, providing some information about the prospective AD (purpose, location), including the router (or AD host) details: IP, port.
-There is an option to specify "external" IP and port if they differ from local values, for example, if the AD host is behind the NAT.
+Adding new ASes to the network is implemented via the concept of connection requests.
+Assume you want to create a new AS and to connect it to AS 1.
+To do that, you open the 'Connection requests' tab of AS 1 and click the 'New request' button.
+Then you fill the form, providing some information about the prospective AS (purpose, location), including the router (or AS host) details: IP, port.
+There is an option to specify "external" IP and port if they differ from local values, for example, if the AS host is behind the NAT.

-After the connection request is sent, it is listed in two places: on the 'Submitted request' page for the request sender, and on the 'Connection request' tab of AD 1 (the 'Received requests' section).
-The administrator of AD 1 can now review the submitted request on the latter web page.
+After the connection request is sent, it is listed in two places: on the 'Submitted request' page for the request sender, and on the 'Connection request' tab of AS 1 (the 'Received requests' section).
+The administrator of AS 1 can now review the submitted request on the latter web page.
 Then, he can approve or decline the request by clicking the corresponding button.
 If the request is approved, then the request sender can download the generated package from the 'Submitted request' page.
-After it, he just needs to upload the package to the AD host, extract it, and run the 'web_scion/scripts/deploy.sh' script, which will execute all essential deployment steps.
+After it, he just needs to upload the package to the AS host, extract it, and run the 'web_scion/scripts/deploy.sh' script, which will execute all essential deployment steps.

-AD can also be marked as 'open' (see the `is_open` AD attribute), which means that every sent request is approved automatically.
+AS can also be marked as 'open' (see the `is_open` AS attribute), which means that every sent request is approved automatically.

 * Ansible integration